 Did you know you can make your own ringtones in GarageBand for use with your iPhone or iPad?
-Whether you are a long-time composer in GarageBand, or just getting your feet wet with the world of song creation, users are able to take their work and turn it into a ringtone for their iPhone.
+Whether you are a long-time composer in GarageBand, or just getting your feet wet with the world of song creation, follow the steps below to make your first ringtone.

 How to Share Your Project to GarageBand for iOS